 - If your debit or credit card issuer alerts us that someone has used your card without your permission.
 Similarly, if your bank lets us know that there have been unauthorized transfers between your PayPal account and your bank account.

-- If we reasonably believe you have violated the Acceptable Use Policy.
+- If we believe in our sole discretion that you have breached this agreement or violated the Acceptable Use Policy.

 - Seller performance indicating your PayPal account is high risk.
-For example, receiving an unusually high number of claims and chargebacks from your buyers is an indication of poor seller performance.
-If you start selling an entirely new type of product, such as a higher-cost item like jewelry, or if your typical sales volume increases rapidly, your PayPal account may be limited.
+Examples include: indications of poor selling performance because you’ve received an unusually high number of claims and chargebacks, selling an entirely new or high-cost product type, or if your typical sales volume increases rapidly.

-We may place a reserve on your PayPal account if we believe there may be a high level of risk associated with you, your PayPal account, your business model, or your transactions.
-When we place a reserve on your PayPal account, it means that all or some portion of the money in your PayPal account is reserved as unavailable for withdrawal in order to protect against the risk of transactions made by you being reversed or invalidated or any other risk related to your PayPal account or use of the PayPal services.
-Reserves may be placed on your PayPal account at the time you open a PayPal account or at any time during the life of your PayPal account.
+We may place a reserve on your business account at any time if we believe there may be a high level of risk associated with you, your business account, your business model, or your transactions.
+When we place a reserve on your business account, it means that all or some portion of the money in your business account is reserved as unavailable for withdrawal in order to protect against the risk of transactions made by you being reversed or invalidated or any other risk related to your business account or use of the PayPal services.
 We make decisions about whether to place a reserve based on a number of factors, including information available to us from both internal sources and from third parties.
-When we place a reserve on your PayPal account, the funds will appear in your PayPal account as a “Pending Balance,” and we’ll notify you of the terms of the reserve.
-If we change the terms of the reserve, we’ll notify you of the new terms.

 PayPal considers a list of non-exclusive factors and whether and how these factors have changed over time, including: